daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 I am an Assistant Professor of Computer Science at the <a href="https://cs.utexas.edu/">University of Texas at Austin</a>.
 I co-lead the <a href="https://utns.cs.utexas.edu">UT Networked Systems Research Group</a> and  am also a member of the <a href="https://wncg.org/">Wireless Networking and Communications Group</a> and <a href="http://6g-ut.org/">6G@UT</a>.
 Prior to joining UT Austin, I was a senior researcher in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of the CTO in the Azure for Operators group</a> and at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/">Microsoft Research Redmond</a>.

-My research interests lie at the intersection of systems and networking, with a focus on building software systems that improve the performance, efficiency, and resilience of data- and network-intensive applications running on emerging programmable infrastructures (e.g., programmable switches, NICs, and xPUs).
-I have also worked on various topics in security and wireless systems.
+My research interests lie at the intersection of systems and networking, with a focus on designing new hardware and software systems that make cloud and edge datacenters faster, more efficient, and more resilient.

 I received my PhD from the Computer Science Department at Carnegie Mellon University, where I was advised by
 <a href="https://users.ece.cmu.edu/~vsekar/">Vyas Sekar</a>